KibaekJeong/ML-CustomerSegments/README.md

 You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
 Make sure that you select the Python 2.7 installer and not the Python 3.x installer.

-### Code
+## Code

 Template code is provided in the `customer_segments.ipynb` notebook file.
 You will also be required to use the included `visuals.py` Python file and the `customers.csv` dataset file to complete your work.
 While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
 Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
 If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.

-### Run
+## Running the Code

 In a terminal or command window, navigate to the top-level project directory `customer_segments/` (that contains this README) and run one of the following commands: